exot/daniel.kxpq.de/src/pages/pensieve/maintaining-understandability.md

-When you explore your solution while implementing it, you do something very strange: You use the implementation language as the *specification language* of your solution, i.e. you think and specify your solution in you implementation language.
+When you explore your solution while implementing it, you do something very strange: You use the implementation language as the *specification language* of your solution, i.e. you think and specify your solution in your implementation language.
 Only very few programming languages are able to do that (not Java), and even then only in specific problem domains.
 However, in that case, if the programmer still uses the pragmatic concepts of her problem domain, the pragmatism is as large as it can be, since the translation from solution to implementation is the identity mapping.
 Nothing